jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ## **Summary**

-This project analyzes a corpus of over 900,000 tweets containing, or in response to those containing, a range of anti-authority words.
+This project analyzes a corpus of over 900,000 tweets containing a range of different anti-authority words, including retweets and replies.
 It aims to test whether there are systematic differences in anti-authority sentiment between Anglosphere and Sinosphere Twitter users.
 It finds that negative sentiment is significantly higher among Sinosphere users, potentially indicating a deep rooted cultural difference in attitudes to authority.
-These findings could also be a result of other factors though, including a negative reaction Myanmar’s 2021 military coup and China’s growing regional assertiveness.
+These findings could also be a result of other factors though, including a negative reaction Myanmar’s 2021 military coup and dissatisfaction at China’s growing regional assertiveness.